pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 ---
 ## 2011-09-28 18:25:41 - stalwarts - Help on improving performance ...

 I have a 10 MB file which has around 60,000 lines.
-Here is the sample of few lines …
+Here is the sample of few lines ï¿½